Resource: aws_paas_service#

 gcache_size

 - (Optional) A Galera parameter.
-The size of GCache circular buffer storage preallocated on startup, in bytes.
-Valid values are from 128 MiB.
-The parameter can be set only ifhigh_availability
+The size of GCache circular buffer storage preallocated on startup, in bytes.- Valid values: From 128 MiB

 istrue